jamii/jamii.github.com/resume.md

 * Read >200 papers on databases, logic languages, query planners, incremental view maintenance, query provenance, spatial indexes to discover how to build a practical relational database without tens of man-years of effort.

-* Wrote the company blog, which saw ~100k views/year.
+* Wrote the company research blog, which saw ~100k views/year.

 * Spoke at the MIT Media Lab.